Claiborne, Maryland: History

 Prior to the 1870s, Claiborne was part of the nearby McDanieltown postal community (now McDaniel).
 Its name can be traced back in honor of William Claiborne, a fur trader who founded an English settlement on nearby Kent Island in 1631.
 Early land patents in Claiborne included "Rich Neck Manor," which was first granted 2,000 acres to Capt.
 William Mitchel, Esq. in 1649 Subsequent owners of Rich Neck, Philip Land, built a chapel in the 1650s.
 The Rich Neck Manor Chapel still stands, but is private property.
 Rich Neck was also home to Matthew Tilghman, the head of the Maryland delegation to the Continental Congress, and Lloyd Tilghman, Confederate general.

 It was past the entrance to today's Claiborne harbor that British vessels passed during the War of 1812, landing in McDanieltown, within sight of Claiborne.

 The area of town now known as "Old Claiborne," was located on Tilghman's Creek facing the Miles River.
 It included a steam sawmill started by John Hansel Tunis around 1867.
-"Bingham's Steamboat Wharf" was also in use for steamboats on their way up the Miles River to St. Michaels.
+"Bingham's Steamboat Wharf" was created in 1867 to support a planned resort at "Bingham's Mineral Springs," with thrice-weekly service between Old Claiborne and Baltimore and other destinations up the Miles River to St. Michaels.
 By 1877, John Tunis' son, Joseph Tunis, had added the Claiborne Oyster Company, a boatyard, a few homes, two more steamboat wharves, and expanded his father's sawmill into the Claiborne Saw and Planing Mills.
 At the foot of Rich Neck Road was a general store.
 Tunis also laid out grids for a new community of 188 lots and advertised them for between $18 and $40.
 A plat of it appears in an 1877 county atlas, showing eight main streets with the names: Rich Neck Road, Leeds, Ward, Progress, Monument, Tilghman, and Dom Pedro.
 At its center was Henry Clay Square, a large area reserved for public buildings.
 Joseph Tunis provided a slogan: “Young man don’t go West, but to Claiborne.”
 The village did not develop as Tunis had hoped and by 1893, Tunis had abandoned his plans.
 In later years several families from North Carolina who knew or where employed by the Tunis family in their North Carolina lumber mills relocated to "Old Claiborne", for example Ben Perry whose home in "Old Claiborne" was built in 1905.